Volume Rigidity of Simplicial Manifolds: Volume rigidity of hypergraphs

 A fundamental property of bar-joint rigidity is that a realization of a complete graph is rigid as long as the points of the realization are in general position.
 The corresponding property does not always hold for volume rigidity.
 For example, if $H$ is the complete $d$-uniform hypergraph on $d+1$ vertices, then the number of hyperedges of $H$ is too small for a generic realization of $H$ in $\R^d$ to be volume rigid when $d\geq 3$.

-Characterising the volume rigidity of realisations of the complete $k$-uniform hypergraph $K_n^k$ appears to be challenging open problem.
+Characterising which realisations of the complete $(k+1)$-uniform\footnote{We use $k+1$ here instead of $k$ since the 'simplicial dimension' of a $(k+1)$-set is $k$} hypergraph $K_n^{k+1}$ are volume rigid appears to be a challenging open problem.
 Our next result comes close to solving this problem for the special case of generic realisations.

-\begin{theorem} Suppose $n,d,k$ are integers with $2\leq k\leq d-1\leq n-2$.
-Let $K^{k}_n$ be the complete $k$-uniform hypergraph with $n$ vertices and $p:V(K^{k}_n)\rightarrow \mathbb{R}^d$ be generic.
-Then $(K^{k}_n,p)$ is volume rigid. \end{theorem}
+\begin{theorem} Suppose $n,d,k$ are integers with $1\leq k\leq \min \{d-2,n-3\}$.
+Let $K^{k+1}_n$ be the complete $(k+1)$-uniform hypergraph with $n$ vertices and $p:V(K^{k+1}_n)\rightarrow \mathbb{R}^d$ be generic.
+Then $(K^{k+1}_n,p)$ is volume rigid. \end{theorem}

-The special case of Theorem \ref{thm:complete} when $k=n-2$ will be proved in the next subsection.
-The general case will be derived from this special case in Section \ref{sec:comb} using some combinatorial lemmas given in the same section.
+The special case of Theorem \ref{thm:complete} when $k\leq n-3 \leq d-2$ will be proved in the next subsection.
+The general case will be derived from this special case in Section \ref{sec:comb} using a combinatorial lemma given in the same section.

-Assuming that $n\geq d+1$, so that generic realisations of $K_n^k$ affinely span $\R^d$, and that $k\leq d+1$, we are left to consider the cases when $k\in\{d,d+1\}$.
-The complete hypergraph $K_n^{d+1}$ is not generically volume rigid in $\R^d$ for all $n$ by the above mentioned result of Borecea and Streinu~\cite{BS} or Lubetzky and Peled \cite{LP}.
-The complete hypergraph $K_{n}^{d}$ does not have enough hyperedges to be generically volume rigid in $\R^d$ when $n=d+1$, but it seems likely that it will become generically volume rigid when $n\geq d+2$.
+Assuming that $n\geq d+1$, so that generic realisations of $K_n^{k+1}$ affinely span $\R^d$, and that $k\leq d$, we are left to consider the cases when $k\in\{d-1,d\}$.
+The complete hypergraph $K_n^{d+1}$ is not generically volume rigid in $\R^d$ for all $n$ by the above mentioned result of Borcea and Streinu~\cite{BS} or Lubetzky and Peled \cite{LP}.
+The complete hypergraph $K_{n}^{d}$ does not have enough hyperedges to be generically volume rigid in $\R^d$ when $n=d+1$, but is generically volume rigid when $n\geq d+2$ by Theorem \ref{thm:LNPR} below.